Welcoming sunrise at Magallanes, Makati |

 Related Articles on #WalkEDSA:

-CNN - Making Metro Manila "pedestrian friendly"
+CNN - Making Metro Manila "pedestrian friendly",

 TopGear Philippines - Pedestrian-safety advocates walks 20KM length of EDSA